Application Process for International Students

 • Trinity Integrated Skills in English II exam (merit in all four skills)

-Teacher Recommendation
+Recommendation

-Certification of Finances & Bank Statement
+Certification of Finances

 The amount that you must certify for the first year is for the total cost of attendance (minus the scholarship if received), which includes college fees, books, estimated health insurance, and estimated personal expenses.
 Please account for a 3-4% increase in the cost of attendance for each academic year.
 This is normal for all colleges and universities.
-You may also submit the International Student Financial Aid Application (ISFAA) or CSS Profile.

-In addition to Certification of Finances, please provide a bank statement dated within the last six (6) months.
+If you are admitted and submit your enrollment deposit, you will be asked to provide a bank statement dated within the last six (6) months.
 We can accept a letter of sponsorship in place of a bank statement, also on official letterhead.
-The Certification of Finances is required for an application to be reviewed.

 By United States law, we cannot issue the SEVIS Form I-20 until we receive authoritative documentation that you have adequate financial support for your education.
 This is to ensure that you will have adequate financial support through your entire education at Allegheny College.
 Providing false information can jeopardize your status as a non-immigrant as well as your status as a student at Allegheny College.